webeasystep/course/3-mysql_basics/lesson_1/data_types.md

     ########################################### Numeric Data Types #######################################

-    - MySQL uses all the standard ANSI SQL numeric data types, so if you're coming to MySQL from a different database system, these definitions will look familiar to you.
+    - MySQL uses all the standard  SQL numeric data types
-     The following list shows the common numeric data types and their descriptions

     ########################
     # INT
     ########################
      A normal-sized integer that can be signed or unsigned.
-If signed, the allowable range is from -2147483648 to 2147483647.
+     If signed,the allowable range is from -2147483648 to 2147483647.
      If unsigned, the allowable range is from 0 to 4294967295.
-     You can specify a width of up to 11 digits.
+     You can specify a width of up to 11 digits(with zerofill).
+     CREATE TABLE yourtable (x INT(8) ZEROFILL NOT NULL, y INT(8) NOT NULL) INSERT INTO yourtable (x,y) VALUES (1, 1), (12, 12), (123, 123), (123456789, 123456789)

     ########################
     # TINYINT
     ########################